Solarvest Secures Multiple Green Power Agreements Under Malaysia’s Corporate Green Power Programme

 Credit: Solarvest

 The agreements will be executed through two joint ventures: one with Savelite Engineering Sdn Bhd and TNB Renewables Sdn Bhd, and another solely with TNB Renewables Sdn Bhd.
 Under these partnerships, Solarvest and its partners will own and develop two (PV) arrays located in Lumut, Perak, and Kulim, Kedah.
-These power plants will generate a combined capacity of 59.98 MW, which will be supplied to the corporate consumers over a 21-year period using a contract-for-difference mechanism at agreed pricing.
+These power plants will generate a combined electricity capacity of 59.98 MW, which will be supplied to the corporate consumers over a 21-year period using a contract-for-difference mechanism at agreed pricing.

 Davis Chong Chun Shiong, Solarvest's Executive Director and Group CEO, emphasized the importance of the CGPP in fostering a more competitive energy market in Malaysia.
 He expressed confidence in Solarvest's ability to deliver sustainable energy solutions to its corporate clients, given the company's established track record in developing utility-scale projects.